-Known for its beautiful gardens, the city’s parks are a place of refuge for locals during the hot summer months.
+Known for its beautiful gardens, Bucharest’s parks are a place of refuge for locals during the hot summer months.

 Cișmigiu Gardens, founded in the mid-1800s, boast a lake for visitors to paddle on in the summer and an ice rink to skate on in winter.
 Herăstrău is another well-known park, offering a bar, restaurant and sports complex set against a lake.
 Visitors can hire rowboats or visit the nearby theme park.